ozfortress/ozfortress_docs/docs/rules/global.md

 Teams outside of our supported regions are not able to participate within ozfortress seasonal leagues.

+Further information on the limit of out of region players per roster can be found in each format's own ruleset.

 ### 1.11.
 Sportsmanship
 Teams participating are required to conduct themselves in a sportsmanlike manner in all communications.